 During the Option Period, Surespan may provide a bridge loan to Privateer Gold in the amount of up to $250,000 for certain road works on the Property.
 The convertible loan will bear interest at 8% per annum and be convertible until common shares of the Company at a price of $0.10 per share provided that the Company exercises the Option.

 The Company also proposes to complete a private placement financing of $2,000,000 (the “Financing”).
 The Company has yet to determine the pricing of the Financing.
 A news release announcing the terms of the Financing will be issued prior to completion of the due diligence period.
 The Company anticipates that it will pay finders a fee in cash and/or share purchase warrants and the securities issued under the Financing will be subject to restrictions on resale for a period of four months from the date of issue.

 The Company will grant a royalty equal to 2% of the net smelter return on the property (the “Royalty”) and the Company, at any time, may purchase one half of the Royalty at a price equal to $1,000,000.

 The transaction is an arm’s length transaction and a finder’s fees in common shares equal to 7% of the First Payment.

-The Agreement and the transactions contemplated therein are subject to the acceptance of the TSX Venture Exchange.
+The Agreement and the transactions contemplated therein, including the Financing, are subject to the acceptance of the TSX Venture Exchange.